pyRevit Developer's Guide

 Set Upstream Remote

-Add the original pyrevitlabs repository as an "upstream" remote to keep your fork in sync:
+If you did not add upstream in Profile 2, add the original pyrevitlabs repository to keep your fork in sync:

 You can choose any name for the remote, but "upstream" is a common convention.